 Mensa Writing Group History

 The Mensa Writing Group ran seminars at the 2008 and 2009 Boston Mensa RGs!
-Here was our write-up:
+Here was our write-up, now updated with current figures:

 Lisa Shea and Thomas Hollyday, who run Boston Mensa's monthly Writing Workshop, will discuss such topics as selling your writing on the Internet and maintaining a writing journal.
 Included will be a question-and-answer period, followed by short readings: Lisa's "Making Money at Home" and a scene from Tom's novel "Magnolia Gods."

 Lisa Shea is the published author of a book series on Weddings and Courtships traditions around the world.
-She has self-published seven romance novels and regularly contributes to several magazines.
+She has self-published over ten romance novels, a moderm murder mystery, numerous non-fiction books, and regularly contributes to several magazines.
 She owns and runs BellaOnline.com, the second largest woman’s website in the world, which receives over 20 million pageviews each month.
 She also runs several other high-traffic websites.
 All told she has over 50,000 articles of her own content on the web.
+Lisa has been a member of Mensa since July 27, 1988.
 For more information visit LisaShea.com.

 A native of the Chesapeake Bay region, Thomas Hollyday has been writing local history most of his life.
 He attended the Writing Seminars at Johns Hopkins University, is a decorated Army veteran of Vietnam, and studied under Michael Curtis in Boston.
 His published work includes illustrations and poetry in magazines such as Good Housekeeping, historical articles in journals like the Neptune of the Peabody Institute, and several River Sunday thriller romance novels.
 For purchasing information visit solarsippers.com.